bhrutledge/exploring-venv/slides.md

 $
 ```

+???

+- Now I'm outside the venv

 ---

 ### What just happened?

 ???

-- Let's look at our environment before and after we ran `activate`
+- Let's look at our shell environment before and after we ran `activate`

 ---